bjnortier/shapesmith/_posts/2014-05-22-Now-featuring-STL-import.md

 Well I finally overcame the [sunk cost fallacy](http://en.wikipedia.org/wiki/Sunk_costs) and replaced my own home-grown kernel with csg.js.
 This took all of a day.

 So now we have STL imports!
-And csg.js is pretty snappy.
-And You can do funky things like slicing up bunnies:
+CSG.js is pretty snappy.
+And you can do funky things like slicing up bunnies:

 ![Bunnies](/img/www/stlimport.png)